 Leading with a strong relational approach, I work to understand and address the unique concerns of each client.
 I embrace humor, dreamwork, and mindful curiosity to deepen the therapeutic process.
 I weave in cognitive, behavioral, and somatic techniques.
 For those with severe anxiety ERP (exposure and response prevention).
 I am also trained to treat trauma, employing a variety of somatic approaches, such as E.M.D.R., Sensorimotor Psychotherapy and Brainspotting.
+I also specialize in maternial mental health and women’s health including perinatal and postpartum depression and anxiety.
 My intention is to help my clients experience relief from unnecessary suffering, a deep connection to oneself, and more satisfaction in relationships.

 I received a bachelor’s degree from UCLA, a master’s degree from The California Graduate Institute, and a doctorate in clinical psychology from The Chicago School of Professional Psychology.
 My pre-doctoral training at the Saturday Center for Psychotherapy (saturdaycenter.org) focused on intersubjective psychodynamic treatment.
 My post-doctoral fellowship at the Wright Institute of Los Angeles (wila.org) deepened my study of psychoanalytic theory and psychodynamic treatment.
 My dissertation research explored the effect of women’s self-defense training on their interpersonal boundaries and honed my knowledge of the mind-body connection.